yx131/clickbait_detection/readme.md

 To whomever that came across this repo,

-  Hello, this is my personal project on clickbait detection using the data set from the Clickbait-Challenge at https://www.clickbait-challenge.org/.
+  Hello, this is my personal project on clickbait detection using the dataset from the Clickbait-Challenge at https://www.clickbait-challenge.org/.

   The dataset is fairly large and not uploaded here.
 Please obtain the data from https://www.clickbait-challenge.org/.
   Rename the truth/instance files from the 2495 dataset as truth1.json and instance1.json.